mendix/docs/howto6/consume-a-rest-service_66.md

     ![Screenshot of the result of the rest call](attachments/consume-a-rest-service_66/get-call-result.png)

 2. Copy the whole JSON snippet.
 3. Add a new **JSON Structure** to your app.
-A [JSON structure](../refguide/json-structures) contains sample JSON that you can use in your app.
+A [JSON structure](../refguide6/json-structures) contains sample JSON that you can use in your app.
 4. Paste the JSON snippet.
 5. Click **Refresh**.
 This analyzes the structure of the JSON snippet so we can use later.

     ![](attachments/consume-a-rest-service_66/json-structure.png)

-6. Click **OK**
+6. Click **OK**.

 ## 4 Creating an Import Mapping

-An [import mapping](../refguide/import-mappings) specifies how the JSON relates to [entities](../refguide/entities).
+An [import mapping](../refguide6/import-mappings) specifies how the JSON relates to [entities](../refguide6/entities).
 Here we will generate those entities, but generally you can map the JSON to any entity you like.

 To create an import mapping: